hhashifa-port/hhashifa-port/README.md

 - 📫 Feel free to reach me via mail: hhashifa@gmail.com

-- 👯 Here’s a summary of my hands-on experience: <br>

-The projects I worked on while learning data science.
+- 👯 Here’s a summary of my hands-on experience; the projects I worked on while learning data science.
 There are still many things that could be improved, so I’ve added some notes for future improvements.

 |Project|Goals|Area|Libraries Used|Project Description|Notes|
 |-------|-----|----|--------------|-------------------|-----|